Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data: Results

 where $y^R, y^D$ are the number of votes for the Republican and Democratic parties, respectively, $a = \rho(\gamma^{-1} - 1)$, $b = (1-\rho)(\gamma^{-1} - 1)$, and $\rho = \text{inv-logit}(f + w_0)$.
 We use a $\mathcal{N}(0, 0.5^2)$ prior for the intercept $w_0$ and a Log-Normal(1,1) prior for the $\gamma$ parameter.

-Fitting a model with $B=24$ and $c=2.0$ on a 2018 MacBook Pro computer (2.3 GHz Quad-Core Intel i5 CPU), running the 4 chains in parallel, took approximately 18 minutes.
 The posterior distributions of each model component are in \fname~\ref{fig: election_components}.
-See also Supplementary \fname~2, where we have also visualized the data from 2020 election to validate that the model predicts well into the future.
+See also \fname~S2, where we have also visualized the data from 2020 election to validate that the model predicts well into the future.
+Fitting a model with $B=24$ and $c=2.0$ on a laptop computer\footnote{2018 MacBook Pro, 3 GHz Quad-Core Intel i5 CPU} running 4 MCMC chains in parallel took approximately 18 minutes.
+It is possible to fit an exact GP model to a dataset of this size, but we estimate it would take more than a day on the same machine.